 Dog Guts Are Different Than Human Guts

 When you eat something, it takes about 20 to 30 hours for food to make its way through a human’s gastrointestinal system.
-In dogs, the “transit time” is more like six to eight hours.
+The gastrointestinal transit time in dogs is more like six to eight hours.

 So while food moves faster through a dog’s intestines, it actually goes slower in the stomach than a human’s.
 On top of that, dogs produce more stomach acid than people, so in certain circumstances, the perfect storm produces an upset gut.

-A dog’s digestive system is a lot like ours and also very susceptible to sudden dietary changes, worms invading it, stress, side effects from medications, food poisoning, and more.
+A dog’s digestive system is a lot like ours in that it is very susceptible to sudden dietary changes, worms, stress, side effects from medications, food poisoning, and more.

 Here are some of the causes that are commonly associated with this condition:

 - Intestinal parasites, such as worms.